wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.3.6 - 2015/06/03 =
+* Tweak - Tested for full compatibility with WooCommerce Version 2.3.10
+* Tweak - Security Hardening.
+Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Tweak - Security Hardening.
+Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Fix - Update dynamic stylesheet url in uploads folder to the format <code>//domain.com/</code> so it's always is correct when loaded as http or https

 = 1.3.5 - 2015/05/27 =
 * Tweak - called <code>add_filter( 'frm_encode_subject')</code> to disable encoding subject title from Formidable Forms plugin